patrikspiess/demo_patrikspiess/README.md

 # demo_patrikspiess

 Demo project to try the package deployment.
 It uses poetry, tox and Github actions.
-It is not meant do do anything useful.
+It is not meant to do anything useful.

 # Contents